 Hayden focuses his practice on labor and employment law matters.
 He has experience defending clients in matters pending before administrative personnel boards and agencies, the AAA, JAMS, FINRA, and state and federal courts, including single-plaintiff lawsuits and class and collective actions.
 In addition to his litigation practice, Hayden regularly advises clients regarding employee policies and personnel decisions.
 Hayden also assists clients in conducting workplace investigations related to discrimination, harassment, and retaliation.

-Justin Chuang is a law clerk in the Labor Department and is a member of the Employment Litigation & Counseling Groups.
+Justin Chuang is an associate in the Labor Department and is a member of the Employment Litigation & Counseling Groups.